RajeevAtla/blog/_posts/2021-1-2-Turning-an-EM-Problem-Into-An-Eigenvalue-Problem.md

 comments: true
 ---

-So I cam across a problem when I was doing some EM that I want to share with you today.
+So I came across a problem when I was doing some EM that I want to share with you today.

 ## Problem (BAUPC 1997)